-The infrapatella fat pad (sometimes known as Hoffa's pad) is a soft tissue that lies beneath the kneecap.
-We describe how it is injured and treatment options.
+The infrapatella fat pad is also sometimes known as Hoffa's pad.
+It is a soft tissue that lies beneath the kneecap which can get impinged causing knee pain.

 Fat pad impingement symptoms include tenderness around the bottom and under the kneecap.
 Patients may have a history of being able to over straighten the knee, called knee hyperextension or genu recurvatum.
 In some cases the bottom of the kneecap may be tilted outwards due to swelling underneath.
 A therapist or trainer will perform Hoffas test to help diagnose the injury.